MCP Catalog Tool

 - type: mcp_catalog

-The toolset takes no options: the catalog is embedded in the docker-agent binary and refreshed with each release.
+The catalog is embedded in the docker-agent binary and refreshed with each release.
+By default every server in the embedded subset is offered.

 Meta-Tools